oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 ![](images/23-empty-eclipse-workspace.png)

-We need to configure Eclipse to display the course files in a hierarchical manner (this is so it matches the images you will have in the lab instructions, if you prefer to use the Eclipse  "Flat" view then you can ignore this step"
+We need to configure Eclipse to display the course files in a hierarchical manner (this is so it matches the images you will have in the lab instructions, if you prefer to use the Eclipse  "Flat" view then you can ignore this step)

 - Click on the Three dots in the Project Explorer panel, then take the `Package Presentation` menu option and click the radio button for `Hierarchical`